Bombay Cat Lifespan & Longevity Guide

 The Bombay has an average lifespan of 12-16 yrs.
 With proper nutrition, exercise, and veterinary care, many Bombays live full, healthy lives.

-With a typical weight of 6-11 lbs and lifespan of 12-16 yrs, the Bombay requires thoughtful care tailored to their specific breed characteristics.
+The Bombay typically weighs 6-11 lbs and lives 12-16 yrs; the breed has its own set of quirks, and outcomes track closely to how well the owner understands them.
 The Bombay cat is distinguished among felines by its short coat, moderate energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Factors Affecting Longevity